SophieDeBenedetto/blog/posts/go_concurrency.md

 ## Defining the Functions

-Now that we have a handle on the entities we're working with,we're ready to define some functions!
+Now that we have a handle on the entities we're working with, we're ready to define some functions!

 Let's start with the signature of our `RegisterStudents` function.